 This is probably the most surprising ingredient on our list.
 What does consistency have to do with how well your baby and toddler sleeps?
 Well, as it turns out, the consistency of your baby or toddler’s schedule matters.

-According to an October 2013 study published in the journal Pediatrics, children who have inconsistent and varying bedtimes from one night to the next exhibit more behavioral problems than children who have more consistent bedtime schedules.
+According to a study published in the journal Pediatrics, children who have inconsistent and varying bedtimes from one night to the next exhibit more behavioral problems than children who have more consistent bedtime schedules.

 Here’s what’s really interesting about the study: consistency seems to matter as much as – and perhaps more than – quantity.
 From an NPR article analyzing the study: